Image

 Second-degree involuntary manslaughter, under RSMo § 565.027, involves criminal negligence.
 In these cases, a person fails to recognize a serious risk that a reasonable person would have noticed and avoided.

-Manslaughter vs. Murder in Crestwood, MO: Key Legal Differences
+Manslaughter vs. Murder in Crestwood, MO: Why the Difference Matters

 St. Louis Manslaughter Defense Attorney | Felony Lawyer

-Here are some of the most common situations that can lead to manslaughter charges in Crestwood, MO:
+Some of the most common scenarios our defense attorneys see that lead to manslaughter charges in Crestwood, MO include:

 DWI-Related Accidents